patricialmd/fire-prediction-mobile-app-prototype-for-the-elderly/README.md

-# Fire Prediction mobile app prototype for the elderly
+# Fire Prediction Mobile App Prototype for the Elderly
 ![](https://github.com/patricialmd/fire_prediction_app_prototype_elderly/blob/main/Wide%20Awake%20.png)
 This was designed as a university project with a focus on elderly-centred UI/UX design.
 This app serves as a warning alert system for future fires and allows users to prevent deaths or fire-related injuries from happening.